JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 The second step is to then include the framework path into the `Framework Search Paths` block of the `Build Settings` section of the *target* configuration page.
-It is possible to use `$(PROJECT_DIR)` macro so simplify the setup.
+It is possible to use `$(PROJECT_DIR)` macro to simplify the setup.

 The iOS simulator requires a framework compiled for the `ios_x64` target, the `iOS_sim` folder in our case.